 Get Your Cat A Scratcher

-Make sure your cat has her very own scratcher.
+Make sure your cat has her very own scratcher – it is the MOST IMPORTANT piece of cat furniture and you need to have one!
 One with a place to relax and sleep is ideal.
 That way she always has somewhere to flex her muscles and sharpen her claws – whenever she needs to.

 Below are some nice, smaller type cat scratchers, if you would like to purchase one.